-A Certificate of Completion (COC) is available to students with the most significant cognitive disabilities and who participate in alternate assessment and curriculum (this is determined by the IEP team and potentially applicable to a range of disabilities) [Education Code §§ 56390-56392].
+There may be cases where a student completes high school with a Certificate of Completion (this is determined by their IEP team and potentially applicable to a range of disabilities) [Education Code §§ 56390-56392].
 Students with disabilities are eligible to continue to receive IDEA services in a high school program until age 22 or until they receive a diploma-whichever comes first.
-The IEP team may determine that a student has fulfilled their requirements to earn their Certificate of Completion at any point from the time they complete senior year-through age 22.
+A team may decide to grant a student a Certificate at any point from the time they complete senior year-through age 22.